varnish/Varnish-Book/varnish_book.rst

    ..
 Acknowledgment: Table layout by MatouÅ¡ Jan Fialka.

    The table above shows the VCL built-in subroutines and their legal returns.
-   ``return`` is a built-in instruction that ends execution of the current VCL subroutine and continue to the next ``action`` step in the request handling state machine.
+   ``return`` is a built-in keyword that ends execution of the current VCL subroutine and continue to the next ``action`` step in the request handling state machine.
    Legal return actions are: `lookup`, `synth`, `purge`, `pass`, `pipe`, `fetch`, `deliver`, `hash`, `restart`, `retry`, and `abandon`.

    .. note::
-      Varnish 4 defines ``purge`` as a return action.
+      In Varnish 4 ``purge`` is used as a return action.
-      This is contrary to Varnish 3, where ``purge`` is an instruction.

 Variables in VCL subroutines
 ----------------------------